Lubbock, Texas: Municipal government

 Lubbock has a council-manager government system, with all governmental powers resting in a legislative body called a city council.
 Voters elect six council members, one for each of Lubbock's six districts, and a mayor.
 The council members serve for a term of four years, and the mayor serves for two years.
 After the first meeting of the city council after newly elected council members are seated, the council elects a mayor pro tempore, who serves as mayor in absence of the elected mayor.
 The council also appoints a city manager to handle the ordinary business of the city.
 Currently, no term limits are set for either city council members or the mayor.

 After a previous attempt failed in the city council, Lubbock approved by popular referendum a "sanctuary city for the unborn" ordinance, seeking to outlaw abortion within city limits.
-The ordinance went into effect shortly thereafter and the only abortion clinic stopped performing abortions.
+The ordinance went into effect shortly thereafter and the only abortion clinic stopped providing abortion care.
 Planned Parenthood sued and a federal judge upheld the ordinance.

-The Lubbock Police Department was shaped by the long-term administration of Chief J. T. Alley (1923–2009), who served from 1957 to 1983, the third-longest tenure in state history.
-Under Chief Alley, the department formed its first Juvenile Division, K-9 Corps, Rape Crisis Center, and Special Weapons and Tactics teams.
-He also presided over the desegregation of the department and coordinated efforts during the 1970 tornadoes.
-As of 2018, the department had 443 officers with a total of 500 being the ultimate target according to then Police Chief Greg Stevens.
+Politics

+In the Texas House of Representatives, Lubbock County is covered by districts 83 and 84.